DennisSchulmeister/ModularMusicController/Experiments/LCD-Board/README.md

 The default solution, when no dedicated hardware is available, seems to be option 2.
 Sample at least every millisecond (if it is a relatively slow encoder).
 The sample interval must be chosen in accordance to the maximum frequency of the encoder so that every state change is reliabley sampled at least once.
+But in this example I found that this doesn't work well at all.
+Even when sampling at every iteration in `loop()` we would miss a lot of detents – even going down to zero detected movement when the encoder is moved quickly.
+Only with an ISR this could be prevented.

 ### Connecting many many rotary encoders